slyval/guidelines/SAP Commerce/SAP Commerce Guidelines.md

 					Implementation: DefaultSalesAreaDeterminationService

 #### Facades
-As the name implies, this represents a pa
+As the name implies, this proxy represents a particular usage.
+As an example, you can have a face to serve a particular use case or type of client.
+You could have a facade catering for representing a Quotation or
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTYwNTY3NTAxLDU5OTQ3Nzk0OCw5MDEyMT
+eyJoaXN0b3J5IjpbLTEzMjM0OTY5NDcsNTk5NDc3OTQ4LDkwMT
-UwNjIsLTEzNDgwMDA2MTksLTE0MDAzNDg1OCwtMzczODM2NTg4
+IxNTA2MiwtMTM0ODAwMDYxOSwtMTQwMDM0ODU4LC0zNzM4MzY1
-LC0xNjI0Mjk2MTU0LC0xMDAwOTU4NjU0LC0xMzA2MzY1MjU3LC
+ODgsLTE2MjQyOTYxNTQsLTEwMDA5NTg2NTQsLTEzMDYzNjUyNT
-0yNzY0NTkyMzMsOTEzMDg1NTQ5LDE2MzIyOTY2MjIsLTQ3ODM0
+csLTI3NjQ1OTIzMyw5MTMwODU1NDksMTYzMjI5NjYyMiwtNDc4
-NDE0OSwtMjAyOTc0NzY1MCwtNjMwMTUzNzgwLDE2MjAxNzAwOT
+MzQ0MTQ5LC0yMDI5NzQ3NjUwLC02MzAxNTM3ODAsMTYyMDE3MD
-AsOTQ4NjkxOTQwLDE3NzU0NzU0MSwtODE4NzQzNzY3XX0=
+A5MCw5NDg2OTE5NDAsMTc3NTQ3NTQxLC04MTg3NDM3NjddfQ==

 -->